smazzone/microservices-demo-multiarch/README.md

 The app consists of an 11-tier microservices application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
+Swagstore is a slightly modified version from the original Online Boutique.
+In fact, items on the Swagstore are actually Datadog swags.
+It is a ficticious ecommerce swag store, don't expect to receive swags :grinning:

 **Google uses this application to demonstrate use of technologies like Kubernetes/GKE, Istio, Stackdriver, and gRPC**.
 This application